python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 ```

 __**EXPLANATION**__
-- The first argument the `cooldown` method takes is the number of times this command can be invoked in a particular unit of time (Which will be defined in the following argument).
+- The first argument is the number of times this command can be invoked before the cooldown is triggered.
 - The second argument it takes is the period of time in which the command can be run the specified number of times.
 - The `CommandOnCooldown` exception can be handled using an error handler.
-We will discuss making an error handler for Slash Commands later in the gist.
+We will discuss making an error handler for Slash Commands later in the Gist.

 # Handling errors for Slash Commands!